euRafal/ELK_Stack_Project/README.md

 http://23.101.195.224:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+These are specific commands the user will need to run in order to download the playbook, update the files, etc:

+nano /etc/ansible/ansible.cfg
+nano /etc/ansible/hosts
 anisble-playbook[name_of_playbook.yml]
+ansible all -m ping
+nano <your-playbook.yml>
+ssh ansible@<your_ip>
+curl <local.host>/setup.php